What you'll learn

 - Authentic examples and case studies of how calculus is applied to problems in other fields

 - How to analyze mathematical models, including variables, constants, and parameters

 - Appreciation for the assumptions and complications that go into modeling real world situations with mathematics

-With real practitioners as your guide, you’ll explore these situations in a hands-on way: looking at data and graphs, writing equations, doing calculus computations, and making educated guesses and predictions.
+With real practitioners as your guide, you’ll get hands-on experience with data and graphs, equations, calculus computations, and educated guesses and predictions.

 This course is for anyone who has completed or is currently taking a single-variable calculus course (differential and integral), at the high school (AP or IB) or college/university level.
 You will need to be familiar with the basics of derivatives, integrals, and differential equations, as well as functions involving polynomials, exponentials, and logarithms.

 This is a course to learn applications of calculus to other fields, and NOT a course to learn the basics of calculus.
-Whether you’re a student who has just finished an introductory Calculus course or a teacher looking for more authentic examples for your classroom, there is something for you to learn here, and we hope you’ll join us!
+Whether you’re a student who has just finished an introductory calculus course or a teacher looking for more authentic examples for your classroom, there is something for you, and we hope you’ll join us!